Montserrat Caballé: Later years

 In Bellini's Norma, Caballé recorded both the title role (for RCA Red Seal in 1972, with Domingo as Pollione) and later the role of Adalgisa, to Joan Sutherland's Norma in a 1984 Decca recording conducted by Richard Bonynge.
 Although Bellini conceived the role of Adalgisa originally for a soprano, it is usually now sung by a mezzo-soprano.
-Caballé was one of few sopranos to have recorded the role, although she was over 50 years old at the time of the recording in 1984.
+Caballé was one of few sopranos to have recorded the role, although she was over age 50 at the time of the recording in 1984.
 In 1986, she also took a role in the biographic film Romanza final, directed by José María Forqué.

 In 1987, Caballé made a rare excursion into the world of pop music when she released a duet with Freddie Mercury, the lead singer of the rock band Queen, which was titled "Barcelona".
 The song was inspired by Caballé's home city and later used as one of the two official theme songs for the 1992 Olympic Games.
 Mercury was a great admirer of Caballé, considering her voice to be "the best in the world".
 The single was followed by an album of the same name which was released the following year and featured further collaborations between the two performers.
 The title track later became the anthem of the 1992 Summer Olympics which was hosted by Caballé's native city, and appeared again in the pop music charts throughout Europe.
-Caballé also performed the song live, accompanied by a recording by Mercury, who had died in 1991, before the 1999 UEFA Champions League football final in Barcelona's Camp Nou stadium.
+Caballé also performed the song live, accompanied by a recording by Mercury, who had died in 1991, before the 1999 UEFA Champions League final in Barcelona's Camp Nou stadium.

 In 1994, writing for The Independent, Fiammetta Rocco said: "Caballe is one of the last of the true divas.
 Callas is dead, Kiri Te Kanawa is busy making commercials for Sainsbury's, and Mirella Freni has never really risen out of the narrow confines of being an opera lover's opera-singer.
 Caballe, on the other hand, has always had an enormous following, and it's still with her today."

 In 1995, she worked with Vangelis for his album El Greco, dedicated to the Greek painter.
 In 1997, Mike Moran produced the album Friends For Life, which includes duets with Caballé and such singers as Bruce Dickinson, Johnny Hallyday, Johnny Logan, Gino Vannelli, and Helmut Lotti.

 Caballé dedicated herself to various charities.
 She was a UNESCO Goodwill Ambassador and established a foundation for needy children in Barcelona.
 In 2003, she starred in her own documentary film Caballé: Beyond Music, which featured many well-known opera singers, including Domingo, Pavarotti, Carreras, and Renée Fleming.

 In 2002, she appeared as Catherine of Aragon in Henri VIII by Saint-Saëns, and in 2004 in the title role of Massenet's Cléopâtre, both at the Liceu.
 She appeared as The Duchess of Crakenthorp in Donizetti's La fille du régiment at the Vienna State Opera in April 2007.